theodimi404/linkedin_scraper/README.md

 You also need to install the WebDriver

-- For Google Chrome you can find the WebDriver in: https://chromedriver.chromium.org/downloads
+- For Google Chrome you can find the WebDriver in: https://chromedriver.chromium.org/downloads Copy and Paste the folder that contains the webdriver inside the PATH, e.g. you can paste it in the directory where python is installed.

 ## Disclaimer